PyWiFeS/pipeline/README.md

     /.../pipeline/pipeline_params/params_extract.json5

-If the inputs are Nod & Shuffle frames, the sky is not subtracted.
+The subtracted sky spectrum is included in the output.
+If the inputs are Nod & Shuffle frames, no sky is subtracted.
+Users may choose whether to propagate the data quality (DQ), applied telluric correction (TELLURICMODEL), and corrected atmospheric extinction (EXTINCTION) to the output spectrum.

 `--extract-and-splice`: In addition to the extraction described above, splice together the datacubes and extracted spectra.
-The pipeline uses 2nd-order Lanczos (sinc) interpolation to map the red arm onto the finer wavelength spacing of the blue arm (the red arm wavelength spacing is 60% coarser in the default JSON5 setup).
+By default, the pipeline uses 2nd-order Lanczos (sinc) interpolation to map the red arm onto the finer wavelength spacing of the blue arm (the red arm wavelength spacing is 60% coarser in the default pipeline setup).
+The user may specify an alternative wavelength spacing in the extraction JSON5 file, and both arms will be interpolated to that scale.

 ### Extra usabilities
 #### Multiprocessing